Thailand Digital Nomad Visa: Eligibility, Requirements and Application Process

 Eligibility:

-• Age over 20 years old
+- Age over 20 years old

-• Spouses and children of DTV holders
+- Spouses and children

 Visa Duration:

-• The DTV is valid for five years from the date of issuance
+- Valid for five years from the date of issuance

-• Allows 360 consecutive days stay (180 days + extended 180 days) per entry
+- Allows 360 consecutive days stay (180 days + extended 180 days) per entry

-• Unlimited multiple entries during the validity period
+- Unlimited multiple entries during the validity period

 Requirements:

-• Savings of at least THB 500,000
+- Savings of at least THB 500,000

-• A foreign employment contract or A professional portfolio, a letter of acceptance from institute organizing activities, or a medical center appointment letter (depends on your purpose)
+- A foreign employment contract or a professional portfolio, a letter of acceptance from institute organizing activities, or a medical center appointment letter (depends on your purpose)

-Thailand Introduces Digital Nomad Visa: Destination Thailand Visa (DTV)
+Thailand’s New Digital Nomad Visa: Destination Thailand Visa (DTV)

 Officially named the “Destination Thailand Visa” (DTV), this visa enables eligible individuals to stay in Thailand for up to 360 consecutive days per entry (with an extension included).